jbarratt/serialized-hugo/content/post/2021/intense_dynamodb/index.md

 The **local** numbers are interesting, because they provide the baseline of how long it takes to do all the inherent plumbing -- generating the message, sending it on the network, processing it on the other end, and getting it back.

 {{< img src="local-kde.svg"  alt="local kernel density" class="half" >}}

+{{% note %}}

+These charts are [Kernel Density Estimations](https://seaborn.pydata.org/tutorial/distributions.html#tutorial-kde), which are a very useful way to visualize how values are distributed.
+They y axis ('density') translates to something like "the probability that a value in the sample will have a certain value."
+They're like smooth histograms, and I prefer them because they're less susceptible to bin selection issues.

+{{% /note %}}

 Zooming into the data from the local test, it's very predictable, and it's very fast.
 All the results are sub-millisecond, and they're very tightly grouped.